lorenzogradaschi/Laravel-Event-Manager-API/README.md

 ## About This Project

+Events Management using Laravel 10.3 with REST API This project demonstrates my proficiency in using Laravel 10.3 for events management and serves as a part of my portfolio.
+It includes:

+A MySQLite connection
-Events management using Laravel 10.3, with Rest API.
+Database management using DB Browser
-I used MySqlite connection, open the Database with DB Browser.
-For the remaining endpoints I will update the Readme This project is just a proof/demonstration that I know how to use Laravel for My Portfolio,
+Comprehensive endpoints (details to be updated in the README - Updates will be avaiable soon) This project is a proof of concept showcasing my skills in Laravel development.

 ## Endpoints Documentation